 Work Safely Protocol

-CIPD Ireland summary of the government’s updated COVID-19 national protocol for employers and workers
+The government’s COVID-19 national protocol for employers and workers, to keep the workforce protected

 The Protocol requires employers to put the appropriate measures in place to prevent the spread of COVID-19 and highlights employees’ responsibilities to implement these measures.

-The revised Work Safely Protocol comes from the Health and Safety Authority, Dept of Enterprise Trade and Employment, the HSE and Department of Health.
+The November 2020 Work Safely Protocol came from the Health and Safety Authority, Dept of Enterprise Trade and Employment, the HSE and Department of Health.
 At all times decisions on who attends a workplace should be in done in compliance with Government and public health advice.

 This protocol refers to further resources, particularly from the Health and Safety Authority (HSA) and will continue to be amended in view of how businesses are coping with the infection prevention and control.
 To date no specific inspection regime has been included.